 Remember that malicious third-party attacks are still a possibility.

-Some companies resort to black hat or grey hat tactics that directly harm their competition.
+Some companies resort to black or grey hat tactics that harm their competition.
 While this is frowned upon and often prohibited, some still manage to get away with their attempts to drag down their opponents.

-There are always ways to remove links that you do not want or to separate yourself from scam sites that suddenly link to your website.
+There are always ways to remove links you do not want or separate yourself from scam sites that suddenly link to your website.
 A good link builder is prepared to cull bad links as soon as they appear.

 Pursuing One-Way Inbound Links